andrewjkerr/bug-bounty-in-a-box/README.md

-# hack @ ajoekerr

-:boom: Bug bounty in a box!
-This repository contains all that you should need to get up and running to test for bugs against your targets.
+# :boom: Bug bounty in a box

+This repository contains all\* that you should need to get up and running to test for bugs against your targets.

+\* Ok, literally not _everything_ but it's a good start!

 ## Project Status